stuartlangridge/webutils-calculator/README.md

 webutils-calculator
 ===================

-A simple calculator for web and mobile web, as per the WebUtils project
+A simple calculator for web and mobile web, as per the [WebUtils](https://github.com/WebUtils/Platform) project.